BAW Luba: Overview

 The BAW Luba debuted in 2001 and is based on the platform of the Toyota Land Cruiser Prado (J90) or the Land Cruiser Prado produced from 1996 to 2002.
 Toyota ceased production of the Toyota Land Cruiser Prado J90 in Japan in 2003 and sold the production line and platform to BAW.
 Initially, power of the BAW Luba came from an imported 3.4 liter 6-cylinder Toyota 5VZ engine producing 136 kW and 294 Nm.
-However, later in the market from 2010 to 2012, engines of the BAW Luba was changed and the updated options includes a 2.4 liter engine and a G4BA 2.7-liter four-cylinder engine produced by Shenyang Xinguang Huaxiang Automobile Engine Manufacturing (XG Engine) producing 150 hp and 217 Nm and a 2.7 liter producing 143 hp and 235 Nm.
+However, later in the market from 2010 to 2012, engines of the BAW Luba was changed and the updated options include a 2.4 liter engine and a G4BA 2.7-liter four-cylinder engine produced by Shenyang Xinguang Huaxiang Automobile Engine Manufacturing (XG Engine) producing 150 hp and 217 Nm and a 2.7 liter producing 143 hp and 235 Nm.
 Price range of the BAW Luba starts from 152,800 yuan and ends at 172,800 yuan before discontinuation.

 News of a facelift was revealed in 2017 updating the front end design to be inline with the BAW Yusheng compact SUV.